sam3d/nwjs-release/README.md

 * Would you like to add release notes?
 (Will open blank file in `$EDITOR`)
 * Create nwjs builds?
     * If so, you'll get the option to choose what builds you want to create for out of the following `win32,win64,osx32,osx64,linux32,linux64`

+## Add icon(s)
+You can also include icons for OS X (Windows coming soon) to be built into compiled nwjs applications.
+Place a `mac.icns` in the root directory of your project folder in order to use it.